casebeer/factual/README.md

     non_oauth_session = factual.Session(consumer_key="myOAuthConsumerKey")

-Note that Factual [discourages falling back to the <tt>KEY</tt> parameter][factual_requests_KEY], so use OAuth if possible.
+Note that Factual [discourages falling back to the <tt>KEY</tt> parameter][factual_requests_KEY], and intends it for debugging use only, so use OAuth if possible.

 ## Examples